dmitrymomot/gokit/jwt/README.md

 ## Overview

 The `jwt` package provides a minimalist JWT implementation focused on type safety, performance, and security.
 It supports token generation, validation, and HTTP middleware integration without external dependencies.
+The package is thread-safe and suitable for concurrent use in production applications.

 ## Features